Race and Ethnic Relations SOC 206 CRN 33498 online

 I reserve the right to modify the grade scale when computing final letter grades to account for the level of difficulty of the course.
 I will not modify the scale to your disadvantage.

-Students who have not logged on to Canvas by Sunday, March 10 at 11:59 pm may be dropped from the course unless the student contacts the instructor before that day.
-If you do plan dropping the course, you must drop by yourself.
+Students who have not logged on to Canvas by Sunday, January 22 at 11:59 pm may be dropped from the course unless the student contacts the instructor before that day.
+If you plan on dropping the course, you must drop it by yourself.
 It is the student’s responsibility to drop if you do not plan on taking this course.